Julio Jones’ Relatives Wound One Another In Alabama Trailer Park Shooting

 Fans may recall Jones being pulled away from interviews following the Falcons’ Week 11 loss to the Cowboys in Mercedes-Benz Stadium.
 According to Atlanta news outlet 11 Alive, it turns out his early departure was the result of his mother, Queen Marvin, alerting the team of a “family emergency” in their native Alabama.
 Jones would at that point learn that a violent altercation involving some of his cousins and nephews had broken out and that each of them was in critical condition.

-The Atlanta Constitution-Journal reports that the drama unfolded when brothers Jermain and Tamarius Dickerson popped up at the Magnolia Springs trailer park property of half-brother Jahlen Baker early Sunday.
+The Atlanta Journal-Constitution reports that the drama unfolded when brothers Jermain and Tamarius Dickerson popped up at the Magnolia Springs trailer park property of half-brother Jahlen Baker early Sunday.
 Authorities are still investigating to uncover the reason the Dickersons confronted Baker, but what is already known is that they showed up armed and in the company of cousin Royald Jones.
 At some point during the faceoff, a gun was drawn and shots that were fired from both directions led to Baker being struck in the abdomen and the other three men fleeing to seek medical attention for their own wounds.
 So far, it has not been determined who shot Baker.
 Jermain, Tamarius, and Royald – on the other hand – are believed to have been hit by a roommate who returned fire in Baker’s defense.

 #Relatives of Falcons receiver #JulioJones injured in Alabama shootout ( Pray to stop the Violence)